Chapter 16 – Critical Incident Management Plan

 - Decisions to reoccupy a building will be made by the agencies identified in paragraph (3) above or by the Critical Incident Management Team.
 The primary consideration for reoccupying, after consulting with additional resources, will be the safety of the occupants.

-Effective December 2018, this policy has been revised.
+Effective December 2018 and June 2019, this policy has been revised.
 For individual changes, see the redlined version.

 - In the event of a crisis incident, the Assistant Vice President and Director of the Department of Public Safety or designee will notify the Senior Vice President for Finance and Operations, who will convene the Critical Incident Management Team (CIMT).
 The CIMT is comprised of members from University administration and selected department heads.
 The CIMT will be assembled to address the immediate crisis and will disband when the crisis has ended and normal operating systems are in place.